 David Hilbert retired from his professorship in 1930.
 His retirement years were spent living in Nazi Germany.
 Jewish mathematicians, many of whom had been his friends, were banished from Göttingen: they all left for other countries.

 It was a sad, rather lonely end for a brilliant, exceptionally influential mathematician, who had been a friend to everyone, and who was known for his zest for life.

-David Hilbert died at the age of 81 on February 14, 1943, in Göttingen.
+David Hilbert died age 81 on February 14, 1943, in Göttingen.
 Only about 10 people attended his funeral, a pitiful number for a great and much loved mathematician.
-For one reason or another, the Nazis had more or less cleared Göttingen’s mathematics faculty of people Hilbert had known.
+For one reason or another, the Nazis had more or less cleared Göttingen’s mathematics faculty of people Hilbert knew.

 David Hilbert is buried in Göttingen.

 After Hilbert’s death, Hermann Weyl, a former student of Hilbert, who left Germany for America because his wife was Jewish, wrote: